What is your full time position?

 What are some interesting things you’re working on?

-How did you come to serve in the leadership role with ALCTS?
+How did you come to serve in a leadership role with ALCTS?
 What prepared you, and how did you get the position?

 What do you do in your leadership role with ALCTS?